richardgaywood/paydata.org/content/GMs/getting_started_with_shadowrun.md

 I suggested above that you set the splatbook content aside at first, but there's a lot of good stuff in there that you'll want to introduce as you go along.
 Some suggestions for the most useful expansions:

-* **magic traditions from Street Grimoire** - I think these add nice flavour to expand role playing options for mage characters.
+* **Magic traditions from Street Grimoire** - I think these add nice flavour to expand role playing options for mage characters.
-* **vehicle mods from Rigger 5.0** - I don't love the rules themselves, but the crunch is all done away from the table, and I think it makes riggers way cooler.
+* **Vehicle mods from Rigger 5.0** - I don't love the rules themselves, but the crunch is all done away from the table, and I think it makes riggers way cooler.
-* **the decker actions from Kill Code** - gives deckers a lot more tactical flexibility.
+* **The decker actions from Kill Code** - gives deckers a lot more tactical flexibility.

 <!--
 ## If RAW is not for you, but you still like the setting